(A) Purpose

 (10) Appeal by the candidate

-and the president in writing of his/her intent to appeal or the right is
+provost in writing of the intent to appeal or the right is waived.
+The appeal

-(b) The president may hear the appeal him/herself or may
+(b) The provost may hear the appeal personally or may appoint a

-appoint a three-member appeal committee of tenured faculty from the ad hoc
+three-member appeal committee of tenured faculty from the ad hoc appeal pool

-appeal pool (see paragraph (K) of this rule) to consider the matter.
-If
+(see paragraph (K) of this rule) to consider the matter.
+If appointed, the

-appointed, the committee will elect its own chair and will decide by majority
+committee will elect its own chair and will decide by majority vote to

 promotions committee and/or the dean.

-thirty days from the date the committee is charged by the
+days from the date the committee is charged by the provost.

-(i) The president shall review the recommendation from the
+(i) The provost shall review the recommendations from the tenure

 committee, if appropriate.

-(ii) By February first, the president will notify the
+(ii) By February first, the provost will notify the candidate and

-candidate and the department chair and dean in writing of his/her
+the department chair and dean in writing of the final

 recommendation.

-(iii) By February first, the president if he/she concurs will
+(iii) By February first, the provost will transmit all positive

-transmit all positive recommendations for the award of tenure and/or promotion
+recommendations for the award of tenure and/or promotion to the president for

 meeting.

-vice president for academic affairs and the candidate, department chair and
+president for academic affairs and the candidate, department chair and dean

 (v) The department chair is responsible for notifying human